wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/waves-js.md

 ### 2. Library initialization

-Add library initialization to you app.
+Add library initialization to your app.

 * For Testnet & SeedProvider: